 Note 2 This is the net change for the removal of employer pension contributions made by the authority as allowed by statute and the replacement with current and past service costs.

-Note 3 This is the net change in relation to statutory adjustments for accumulated absences.
+Note 3 This is the net change in relation to statutory adjustments for council tax and accumulated absences.